 For a visitor who came from far away to see Trinidad the most interesting are the museums.
 These houses, as I mentioned, are a delight to the eye.
 History lovers will also find abundant material in which to dig.
 But this part of Trinidad’s allure I will leave to each individual to discover for himself.
 In short, the museums and the most intriguing that you can see in Trinidad:

-– Plaza Mayor is an open air museum.
-It represents the historic heart of the city, around which are gathered all the landmark buildings, which of which more beautiful and each bearing its particular importance to the development of Trinidad.
+Plaza Mayor is an open-air museum and it is the historic heart of the city.
+All the landmark buildings, which of which more beautiful and each bearing its particular importance to the development of Trinidad are located around this square.

-– The most interesting and beautiful are the Museo Romantico, also called Palacio Brunet.
-The building has central, I would say strategic location on Plaza Mayor and it is former residence of Jose Mariano Borell y Padron.
-The family had 12 (!!!) daughters and the female’s presence can be seen in the furniture and all stored items.
-Real gem!
+The most interesting and beautiful museum in Cuba (in my opinion) is the Museo Romantico.
+It is also known as Palacio Brunet.
+The building has central, I would say strategic location on Plaza Mayor and it is the former residence of Jose Mariano Borell y Padron.
+The family had twelve (!!!) daughters and the female’s presence can be seen in the furniture and all items.
+This building is a real gem!
+Read my story about the museum.

-– The local master’s pottery – family Santander.
+The local pottery masters are family Santander.
 Visit them in their houses and see what they traditional creations.
 Frankly, their style does not impress me much, but if you’re collectors you can visit the place and see if these ceramic works are interesting for you.
+Their workshop slash house is at Calle Andres Berro, the locals know it as ‘Casa Chichi’.

-– Tobacco houses or Casa del Tabaco, as it sounds much better in Spanish.
-Generally, these are the stores that sell Cuban cigars.
+Tobacco house or Casa del Tabaco, as it sounds much better in Spanish, is a store that sells Cuban cigars.
 There are cigars for all tastes, in different packages and for every budget.
-Even just entering into such store is an experience because the atmosphere is very special.
+Even just entering into such a store is an experience because the atmosphere is very special.
 Almost like a visit to the temple.
 Cigars are stored in special glazed areas where maintaining proper temperature and humidity to keep cigars’ qualities and flavour.
 A store clerk in Trinidad was an elegant lady who impressed me with her professionalism.

-– Casa de la Musica is an outdoor bar which is located in the city centre.
+Casa de la Musica is an outdoor bar which is located in the city centre.
 Numerous stairs that at night are filled with people sitting or dancing on the Cuban son will lead you to the bar.
-More about Casa de la Musica you will read in a later article about my new 2015’s Eve in Trinidad.
-So follow these publications.

 Hopefully, you do not have to search for addresses and to navigate the streets of Trinidad.
 Because, as our tour guide Gladys explained, city streets have two names, and even to ask one of the locals it will not help you.